How to Clean a Stovetop

 If the control knobs are located on the stovetop, remove them and wipe down with a damp cloth.
 Do not scrub because the markings can rub off easily.

 Rinse, Dry, and Reassemble

 Once everything is clean, give every surface one last wipe down with a sponge or cloth dipped in clean water.
 Use a microfiber towel to dry each component and then reassemble the stovetop.

 Watch Now: How to Clean the Burners on a Gas Stove

 Stovetops with grates and plates will benefit from a good cleaning too.
 Here's the best way to wash away burnt food and grease.

 Turn off all burners and be certain they are cool to the touch.

 Fill a sink or large bucket with hot water and add dishwashing liquid (about one teaspoon per gallon of water).
-Place the burner grates and plates (they cover the gas outlet) and control knobs in the solution to soak.
+Place the burner grates and plates (they cover the gas outlet) in the solution to soak.